eecs493staff/eecs493staff.github.io/docs/final-project/README.md

 Submit the following **as one zip file on Canvas**.

-#### Part 1: Learning from AI
+#### Part 1: Background Research

-1. Background Summary: An up to 500 word document summarizing the learned background **before the interviews** using AI to explore the problem space, including relevant concepts, common practices, existing solutions and potential needs or challenges.
-Identify the questions that remain for your interviews to explore.
+1. Background Summary: An up to 500 word document summarizing what background your team learned about the problem space **before the interviews**, e.g. the overall scenario, common practices, existing knowledge about challenges and solutions, etc. Identify the questions that remain for your interviews to explore.
+You are encouraged to use online search and AI to form a thorough understanding, which helps form probing and helpful interview questions.

 #### Part 2: Learning from Interviews
 1. A folder with clean transcripts following the format of [the example transcripts](https://drive.google.com/drive/folders/1-AsWH_iViz05R_HTR-6t6ROWJ6OVaDhN?usp=sharing).
 There should be two transcripts per team member.
 2. A spreadsheet with 70+ interpretation / white notes.
 3. A pdf/image file of the affinity diagram.
 You can do this on paper + whiteboard (we recommend printing out the notes on paper rather than writing), or on a digital platform like Mural or Miro.
 Make sure all texts are legible.
 You need to have at least 70+ white notes, 18-24 blue notes, 6-12 pink notes, and 3-4 green notes.
-4. Interview Background and Design Document: A document with background information about the interview (including procedure, goals, and context), interview questions, and a demographic table of participants.
+4. Interview Design Document: A document with the design of the interview (including procedure, goals, and context), interview questions, and a demographic table of participants.
 5. Written Report: An up to 700-word written report of up to two user needs and two break points your team have identified in a .docx.
-Your report should explain what your team learned from the interviews that extended, refined, or challenged the background, and highlighting similarities and differences across interviewees’ experiences and perspectives.
+Your report should explain what your team learned from the interviews that extended, refined, or challenged the background knowledge you have before the interview, and highlighting similarities and differences across interviewees’ experiences and perspectives.

 ### Overview: User Need & Break Point Discovery